Taeniophyllum muelleri

-Taeniophyllum muelleri, commonly known as the chain ribbonroot, is a species of leafless epiphytic or lithophytic orchid that usually forms tangled colonies.
+Taeniophyllum muelleri, commonly known as the chain ribbonroot, is a species of leafless epiphytic or lithophytic herb that usually forms tangled colonies.
 It has short stems and cylindrical green roots pressed against the substrate on which it is growing.
 Between five and twelve yellowish green, tube-shaped flowers open one at a time.
 This orchid occurs in eastern Australia and New Caledonia.

 Description

-Taeniophyllum muelleri is a leafless, epiphytic or lithophytic herb that forms tangled colonies.
+Taeniophyllum muelleri is a leafless, epiphytic or lithophytic orchid that forms tangled colonies.
 It has a stem about 1 mm long and green photosynthetic roots that are circular in cross section, 20-70 mm long, about 1 mm in diameter and pressed against the substrate.
 Between five and twelve resupinate, yellowish green, tube-shaped flowers about 3 mm long and 2 mm wide open one at a time.
 The sepals are about 3 mm long and 0.6 mm wide, the petals about 2 mm long and wide.
 The labellum is pear-shaped, about 3 mm long, 0.6 mm wide with a blunt appendage and a spur on its end.
 Flowering occurs from August to September.